 By Leytonstone station there was an ancient yew tree earmarked for demolition.
 Carol and the protestors formed a circle around it, refusing to move.
 Unfortunately, a couple of people broke away, which allowed the security guards in.
 They arrested Carol and the other protestors, and felled the tree.

 Despite best efforts, the demolition continued.
 It was a terrible place to live at the time, with mud and dust everywhere.
 Those that were home owners got financial compensation for the disruption.
 Council tenants like Carol got nothing.

 Carole on fighting the M11 link roads

 Hibo was born in Somalia into a large family.
 She was woken in the morning by donkeys and goats.
 It was an idyllic life.
-Then something happened that changed everything – at six years old Hibo became a victim of Female Genital Mutilation.
+Then something happened that changed everything – at six years old Hibo became a victim of the practice of partially or totally removing the external genitalia of girls and young women for non-medical reasons..
 She wouldn't talk of it for nearly 40 years.

 Following the outbreak of war, Hibo came to London.
 She married, had seven children and began training as a teaching assistant.
 As part of her training she had to write an essay about child protection.
 Her husband suggested she write about her own experiences.
 Although reluctant at first, once she started she couldn't stop.
 She worked through the night, breaking down many times.
 The next morning she took her essay to the headteacher and told him she wouldn't go until he'd read it.